 an annual gathering of marketing scholars

-Mike is co-editor of two book on consumer-brand
+Mike is co-editor of two books on consumer-brand

 relationships.
 This volume,